Internet video: Live streaming

-Controversy
+Controversies

 Both live streaming and internet videos have faced controversy in recent years, largely because it is extremely difficult to access all the live-streams which show particular events.
 This infringes on the issue of copyright.
 Rights-holders face the challenge of content, which includes audio, TV shows and sporting events, being streamed live to the public.
 As a result, streaming website Justin.TV partnered with content matching service Vobile in order to filter out infringing material.
 Another example of a copyright issue which occurred to online streaming was when uStream were sued by a boxing promoter in August 2009 for allowing 2,337 users to view a broadcast of the fight Roy Jones Jr. vs Omar Sheika.

 YouTube has also faced issues surrounding copyright.
 For example, in December 2013, many YouTubers who published footage of video games for either review or tutorial purposes were punished and crippled by copyright claims.
 In the past, YouTube has also faced issues with the music industry over users publishing videos without the permission of the music industry.
 The issues can be seen by the fact that since 2007, YouTube has paid out one billion dollars to copyright holders.
 Saying that, the formation of Vevo has aided YouTube in terms of issues with the music industry by allowing artists/labels to get a share of revenue.

-The importance of video in the music industry

-The growth of internet video has provided a platform to help elevate the music industry.
-This has most particularly been seen through the platform of YouTube.
-Chris Maxcy, YouTube's partner development director stated that “YouTube is the ideal place for labels to promote music and for fans to discover new artists and old favourites”.
-Moreover, Rio Caraeff, who heads up Universal's digital group described YouTube as a “revenue stream, a commercial business.
-It's growing tremendously.
-It's up almost 80 percent for us year-over-year in the U.S. in terms of our revenue from this category”.
-In addition, an article published in 2011, believes that YouTube has changed the music industry citing three ways; YouTube allows people to listen to the native music of India, for example, and other regions which would otherwise be difficult to discover.
-Brittany Wong also believes that YouTube allows people to get discovered.
-This is largely because it allows anybody to post an online video for the world to see.
-Finally, it mentions that the convenience of the platform allows many people to listen to music, which has increased potential audiences.

-Mike Masnik, the CEO and founder of Techdirt, recognized the importance of YouTube in the music industry.
-In this article he recognizes the potential ability of YouTube in order to allow musicians to increase exposure, and record labels to make money.
-However, they were naïve and did not fully embrace it.